Visiting Church Row in Waimea, Hawaii

 A brief history of Church row in Waimea

-Originally begun with John Palmer Parker, a civic and religious leader who arranged for a small chapel to be built in the mana or original headquarters area for believers and this eventually led to the establishment of Church Row with the support of the Parker Ranch and family.
+Originally begun with John Palmer Parker, a civic and religious leader who arranged for a small chapel to be built in the main or original headquarters area for believers and this eventually led to the establishment of Church Row with the support of the Parker Ranch and family.
 It was the mandate of the Parker family and ranch to instill a place of worship for the workers and families at the ranch beyond the spiritual beliefs of the family.
 The first church built on site was the Imiola Church completed in 1830 with a gorgeous Koa interior that is stunning to visit, the church as completed in 1857.
 The Buddhist temple followed after with a dedication on Church Row in 1954 and consecrated as Honpa Hongwanji Mission of Hawaii.

 Ke Ola Mau Loa Church known as the Green Church was built in the mid-1800s and is one of the most photographed churches on Church Row especially with the Cherry blossoms blooming in springtime and framed around this striking church and offers a variety of community-based services, workshops, classes and even fitness programs.